OlivierLD/raspberry-coffee/NMEA.mux.WebUI/README.md

 ```

 > Another note:
-> We want to footprint of all this to be as minimal sa possible.
+> We want to footprint of all this to be as minimal as possible.
 We will *not* have to clone
 > the git repo on the destination machine, many of its components might not be required.

 ## Close to "production"